Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. A final abstract class must have at least one abstract method\
 --- B. An abstract class has at least one abstract method\
 --- C. All the attributes of a final class are final\
---- D. The derived class of an abstract class can be also abstract
+&check; D. The derived class of an abstract class can be also abstract

 Q6\
 Which of these statements is false?\
 --- A. We cannot derive from a final class\
---- B. Interfaces cannot be derived\
+&check; B. Interfaces cannot be derived\
 --- C. A class can implement multiple interfaces\
 --- D. We have to implement all methods of the interface

 Q7\
 Which of these can be a generic parameter?\
 --- A. Primitive type\
---- B. Class\
+&check; B. Class\
 --- C. Interface\
 --- D. Class, that implements the methods used in the generic